A Christmas Elf Ornament

 adding the arms and legs.

 To do this, first drill two holes in the candle cup body.
-As you can
+As you can see in

-from the ends of the candle cup.
+of the candle cup.

 Cut two 1 inch long pieces of the 1/8 inch dowel to make elf arms.
 Drill

 small holes about 1/4 inch from one end of each arm -- large enough to allow